Labiaplasty: Trim or Wedge?Leave a Comment »

 It also depends the value of the piece of art to the person purchasing it.
-Most recently, the Salvator Mundi painted by Leonardo Da Vinci sold for $450,312,500 at Christie’s in New York becoming the most expensive painting ever sold at auction.
+The Salvator Mundi painted by Leonardo Da Vinci sold for $450,312,500 at Christie’s in New York becoming the most expensive painting ever sold at auction.

 How did the painting fetch such a high value?
 There are many reasons in this case, the most obvious being that the artist (Leonardo) is not physically around any longer to paint another one just like it.
 The other reason is that the skill of creating a masterpiece is a cummulation of training, experience and passion which, when combined, can be very powerful.

-That being said, What value does a labiaplasty mean to you?
+What value does a labiaplasty bring to you?

 Most often these are very personal emotions or reasons.
 For many women, the reasons are deeper than just the physical appearance of their most intimate anatomy.
 Regardless of the reasons WHY, let’s learn about the techniques.

 LINEAR VS WEDGE LABIAPLASTY